 16.3.4.3 UE Context Handling

-Following the initial access, the establishment of the RRC connection and the selection of the correct AMF, the AMF establishes the complete UE context by sending the Initial Context Setup Request message to the NG-RAN over NG-C. The message contains the S-NSSAI as part of the PDU session/s resource description.
+Following the initial access, the establishment of the RRC connection and the selection of the correct AMF, the AMF establishes the complete UE context by sending the Initial Context Setup Request message to the NG-RAN over NG-C. The message contains the S-NSSAI(s) as part of the PDU session/s resource description.
 Upon successful establishment of the UE context and allocation of PDU resources to the relevant NW slice/s, the NG-RAN responds with the Initial Context Setup Response message.

 Figure 16.3.4.3-1: Network Slice-aware Initial Context Setup